Trovemaster/TROVE/docs/source/frames.rst

 ``R-S-DELTA``
 ^^^^^^^^^^^^^

-For this ``TRANSFORM`` case, the following valence-based coordinates are used:
+For this ``frame`` case, the following valence-based coordinates are used:

 .. math::